nhsengland/it-standards/Services/service-procurement.md

 ## Integration points should use open standards wherever possible

-Wherever possible, data schema's, security and interfaces must use open standards.
+Wherever possible, API's, data schema's, security and other interfaces must use open standards.

-Open standards facilitate flexibility, minimise costs and complexity, and facilitate on-/off-boarding to and from services.
+Open standards facilitate flexibility, minimise cost and complexity, and facilitate on-/off-boarding to and from services.
+They also benefit from external design and development input.

 ## Data and data backups must be transferable on service exit